sam4llis/nvim-buoy/README.md

 A Neovim plugin to create floating window UI components.

 **NOTE:** This plugin is experimental at the moment.
-More information will be added here in the coming months.
+Documentation and further information will be added here in the coming months.

 ## Installation